Collaborations

 • The Fuqua School of Business: Business faculty collaborate to develop models that enhance efficiency and care delivery in orthopaedics while preparing future healthcare leaders.

-• Margolis Center: Faculty work with Margolis Center members on developing and implementing novel payment methods in healthcare.
+• Margolis Center: Faculty members collaborate with experts from the Margolis Center to design and implement innovative artificial intelligence solutions and payment models in healthcare.